 - Diffuse essential oils such as cinnamon, ylang, jasmine, rose, sandalwood

 As you can see, there are many options for addressing sexual dysfunction, including those cases brought on by taking oral contraceptives.
-Other medications, such as antidepressants, are also known to decrease libido.
+Other medications, such as antidepressants, are also known to decrease libido – get a list of medications that lower libido here.
 Don’t let sneaky side effects be the reason for a disappointing date night.
-Instead, let Valentine’s Day be a good reminder to have this conversation with your doctor, especially if you feel that a medication may be to blame.
+Instead, let this be a good reminder to have this conversation with your doctor, especially if you feel that a medication may be to blame.
 You (and your partner) will thank us!
 And as always, do not change your medications or supplements without talking to a healthcare professional first.